Ali-Azmoud/flutter_xlider/README.md

 # flutter_xlider

-(Flutter Xlider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter
+(Flutter Slider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter

-**Version 2.4.1 and above, will break functionality of older versions**
+**Version 2.4.4 and above, break functionality of older versions**

 ## Get Started